 - The telecommunication and network equipment is not bonded to the power system grounding electrode.

 - Install new main service panel with surge protector and integral RFI/EMI filtering to protect sensitive loads such as computers and any new electronic equipment in the building.
 Segregate power, clean power for computer system and separate power for all others.

 - Replace existing light fixtures with new energy saving fixtures and, preserve historical fixtures when possible.
 Replace the lighting panel and upgrade all associated wiring.

 - Install additional data/communication outlets.

-- The building lacks a central fire alarm and smoke detection system.
+- Need fire alarm and smoke detectors.

-- The building needs security grilles.
+- Need security grilles.

 - Install new exit signs and emergency lights.

-- Install new security grilles.
+- Install security grilles.